 Imrest should not be given to children or adolescents less than 18 years of age.

 Swallow the tablet with a full glass of water.

 When to take it

 Take Imrest immediately before you go to bed.
+This medicine should be taken as a single intake and not be readministered during the same night.
 It helps put you to sleep quite quickly.
 If you take Imrest on an empty stomach it may work more quickly.

 If you are not sure when to take it, ask your doctor or pharmacist.

 Usually, Imrest or any other medicines to treat sleeping disorders should only be used for short periods (e.g. 2 to 4 weeks).
 Continuous long term use is not recommended unless advised by your doctor.